msgalenwhite/wedding-site/README.md

 ALSO NOTE: This is a practice project, and as such will contain comments/notes for my own knowledge.
 If I submit a finished/final version of this project, I will of course clean out my note-taking

+"npm start" is used to notify webpack to update bundle.js after any changes (and refreshes after changes using "sockets")

 ## Setup

 From your project directory, run the following: